Research Paper · 2026

 HD wallet backup

-Bearer keys are derived from a standard HD wallet seed phrase.
-Lose your device — recover your funds with your seed words, just like any Bitcoin wallet.
+Spending keys are derived from a standard HD wallet seed phrase.
+Lose your device, recover your funds with your seed words, just like any Bitcoin wallet.

 🛡️